Bartending Resume Columbia | Annapolis | DC | Maryland

-The Maryland Bartending Academy's two week, and five week courses gives students the experience that they can put on their resumes, and impress future employers.
+The Maryland Bartending Academy’s two-week, and five-week courses give students experience that they can put on their resumes and impress future employers.

 “Your help in finding me a job has given me a good start for a career as a professional bartender.

 The four interviews you sent me on, I went into with more confidence than ever.